Monica Bertagnolli

-Monica Bertagnolli (born 1959) is an American surgical oncologist and the 16th director of the National Cancer Institute.
-Previously, she worked at Brigham and Women's Hospital and Dana–Farber Cancer Institute and was the Richard E. Wilson Professor of Surgery at Harvard Medical School.
-She has advocated for inclusion of rural communities in clinical studies and served as Chair of the Alliance for Clinical Trials in Oncology until her appointment to lead NCI.
+Monica Bertagnolli (born 1959) is an American surgical oncologist and was the 17th director of the National Institutes of Health.
+She previously served as the 16th director of the National Cancer Institute (NCI).
+Prior to her governmental positions, she worked at Brigham and Women's Hospital and Dana–Farber Cancer Institute and was the Richard E. Wilson Professor of Surgery at Harvard Medical School.

+She has advocated for inclusion of rural communities in clinical studies and served as Chair of the Alliance for Clinical Trials in Oncology until her appointment to lead the NCI.
 Bertagnolli specializes in the treatment of tumors from gastrointestinal diseases and soft tissue sarcomas.
-She is the former President of the American Society of Clinical Oncology and was elected Fellow of the National Academy of Medicine in 2021.
+She is the former President of the American Society of Clinical Oncology and was inducted into the National Academy of Medicine in 2021.

 Early life and education

 Bertagnolli grew up on a cattle ranch in Wyoming.
 Her parents were first generation French Basque and Italian immigrants.
 She earned a BSE in biochemical engineering from Princeton University.
 She studied medicine at the University of Utah School of Medicine and did her surgical residency at Brigham and Women's Hospital.
 She became board certified in 1993.